This documentation is for advanced

 export PATH=$HOME/go/bin:$PATH on Unix systems) or by configuring your editor.

-Gopls has support for editing generic Go code.
-To enable this support, you need to install gopls using Go 1.18 or later.
-The easiest way to do this is by installing Go 1.18+ and then using this Go version to install gopls:
+To enable this support, you need to build gopls with a version of Go that supports generics.
+The easiest way to do this is by installing the Go 1.18 Beta as described at Tutorial: Getting started with generics#prerequisites, and then using this Go version to build gopls:

 When using the Go 1.18, it is strongly recommended that you install the latest version of

 gopls, or the latest unstable version as described above.